 There are many factors that can influence the amount of energy that your solar system will produce, these include, but are not limited to: The amount of overcast weather and the time of the year.
 The middle of summer days are longer so there is increased potential for greater production Shading can have a dramatic effect on electricity production.
 It is important for potential shade impacts, such as trees and other houses, to be analysed during the design process.
 We have all the right tools to assist with this!
 Roof Pitch and Panel Orientation will affect your system’s output.
 Our team can help advise the optimum pitch and orientation to suit your home or business.

 A solar feed-in tariff is a rate paid for electricity that is fed back into the electricity grid from a designated renewable electricity generation source such as a rooftop solar panel system.

 If you’re looking to invest in a rooftop solar system, you will be entitled to a financial incentive (a rebate) on your purchase via the Australian government’s Small-scale Renewable Energy Scheme.
 The financial incentive is issued in the form of a Small-Scale Technology Certificate, commonly referred to as an STC.
 Each STC carries a monetary value.
 When you purchase a rooftop solar system, you’ll be issued with a certain number of STCs based on the size of your system size and the location where it is to be installed.
 The total value of these certificates equate to your solar rebate.
-At Stinson Air, will deduct the price of the financial incentive or rebate from your system and deal with the paperwork involved in applying for this incentive on your behalf.
+At Stinson Air and Solar, we'll deduct the price of the financial incentive or rebate from your system and deal with the paperwork involved in applying for this incentive on your behalf.